-- A \$17 million decrease in cash recoveries associated with the transmission revenue requirement reconciliation adjustments.
-The 2015 transmission revenue requirement reconciliation adjustment, which was recovered from customers in 2017, was less than the 2014 revenue requirement reconciliation adjustment, which was recovered from customers in 2016. - Refunds paid in 2017 of \$17 million associated with the November 2013 FERC complaint case, as discussed in Note 2 Rate and Regulatory Matters under Part II, Item 8, of this report. - A \$14 million increase in the cost of natural gas held in storage, caused primarily by reduced withdrawals as a result of milder winter temperatures compared with the prior year. - A \$13 million increase in interest payments, primarily due to an increase in the average outstanding debt.
+- A net \$36 million decrease resulting from costs and associated collections under various cost recovery mechanisms from customers. - Refunds paid in 2017 of \$17 million associated with the November 2013 FERC complaint case, as discussed in Note 2 - Rate and Regulatory Matters under Part II.
+Item 8, of this report. - A \$14 million increase in the cost of natural gas held in storage, caused primarily by reduced withdrawals as a result of milder winter temperatures compared with the prior year. - A \$13 million increase in interest payments, primarily due to an increase in the average outstanding debt.